EvgenSuit/PrivacyPolicies/CoverAI Privacy Policy.md

 ### Data shared
 The Service shares the following data with the corresponding third-party providers to ensure the necessary user experience
-- Email and password
-- A username associated with a Google account in case a user authenticated using that provider
+- Username (either provided manually or by Google in case a user authenticated using that provider), email, and password

 **All data goes through the most modern and up-to-date encryption pipelines and is not being sold to any entity**